coleifer/peewee/docs/peewee/querying.rst

         for idx in range(0, len(data_source), 100):
             MyModel.insert_many(data_source[idx:idx+100]).execute()

-Peewee comes with a ``chunked()`` helper function which you can explicitly import and use for *efficiently* chunking a generic iterable into a series of *batch*-sized iterables:
+Peewee comes with a :py:func:`chunked` helper function which you can use for *efficiently* chunking a generic iterable into a series of *batch*-sized
+iterables:

 .. code-block:: python